 We also see a similar increase in insulin demand in rapidly growing teenagers who require insulin to facilitate growth.

 In the Data-Driven Fasting app, you can flag your blood glucose if you notice it’s elevated leading up to menses.
-To account for this, the DDF app will then raise your premeal blood glucose trigger a little to allow you to eat more regularly.
+To account for this, the DDF app will raise your premeal blood glucose trigger a little to allow you to eat more regularly.

 Before we dialled Monica’s insulin and blood sugars with better dietary choices and improved insulin management, her blood sugar and insulin swings were much larger.